turbomam/pizzacob/README.md

 ```

 - add `owl:imports http://purl.obolibrary.org/obo/cob.owl` to `pizzacob.owl` in Protege or your favorite text editor **and save**
+    - could take a quick look at the classes and properties before and after adding the import diretive
+    - what's `IAO_0000116`?
+Rember, COB is a work in progress.
+How could wwe get some annotations for this term?
+(See below!)
 - manually place the classes with no *asserted* superclass under some COB class
-    - may require some thought or discussion
+    - May require some pondering, research or discussion
+    - Look at usages of parents and children.
+Add comments before deleting any assertions.
+Before deleting any classes, add _ontology_ comments
     - _DomainThing/Country -> Geographical location_?
+        - Why can't it just be dragged into place?
     - _ValuePartition -> characteristic_? or _Spiciness -> characteristic_ and then delete _ValuePartition_?
     - _DomainThing/Food -> material entity_?
-        - Look at usages of parents and children.
-Add comments before deleting any assertions.
-Before deleting any classes, add _ontology_ comments

 - rerun `make pizzacob.tsv`
     -  Have the missing asserted superclasses all been resolved?
         -  No. The Pizza ontology uses lots of advanced OWL features.
 Some of the classes only have asserted _equivalent classes_.
 That's legal and useful for inferencing, but some OWL and RDF tools have limited support for equivalent classes. `robot` is providing info about these classes in case the ontology author just forgot to assert superclasses. `robot relax` can add weaker superclasses derrived from equivalent class assertions.
 Equivalent classes are not deleted.
 See the `robot` docuemtnation for optionally following relax with reduce.